{{item.title}}

 To ensure we are part of the solution, we are working to:

-The success of our global commitment rests upon the progress that territories will make towards net zero.
+The success of our global commitment rests upon the progress territories will make towards net zero.
 PwC Ireland has established a net zero team and governance structure, with responsibility for the planning and execution of the net zero objective and local territory action plan.

 Communicating our net zero commitment to our people, clients and stakeholders is a crucial part of our Territory Action Plan.